Preparation in the days before a medicine journey or retreat

 Trust the divine / universe / higher power in whatever form resonates for you

-Setting intention:
+Setting intention

 Spend some time considering this from all angles.
 Consider the following prompts if useful: